YOUNES-BENCHEIKHI/Object-Detection/README.md

 # Object Detection and Video Processing
 This project demonstrates various techniques and methods for video processing and object detection using Python.
 The functionalities include:

-Creating a video from a sequence of images
+Creating a video from a sequence of images \n
 Object detection in videos
 Object detection in static images
 Downloading videos and verifying their accessibility